 However, rationalism describes itself as a theory of epistemology, so we can’t do without that one.
 And ignoring ontology is its fundamental failing, so we’re stuck with that too.

-An ontology is an explanation of what there is.2 Key ontological questions are: “What categories of things are there?
+An ontology is an explanation of what there is.2 Key ontological questions for philosophy are: “What fundamental categories of things are there?
 What properties and relationships do they have?”
+For The Eggplant, ontology is more about “do Thai eggplants count as eggplants at all” and “does this new respiratory virus count as a ‘cold’ virus?”

 Answers to ontological questions mostly can’t be true or false.
 Categories are more or less useful depending on purposes.
 Borges’ fictional encyclopedia3 categorizes animals as: